Doncic scores 33, Mavs rout Jazz 102-77 for 3-2 series lead - NewsBreak

 Doncic scores 33, Mavs rout Jazz 102-77 for 3-2 series lead

-“For his second game, it looks like he’s been playing this whole series,” coach Jason Kidd said.
-“His conditioning, his effort on the defensive end.
-As we talk about rebounding, he's one of the best for us and he did that tonight.”

-After the first four games were decided by eight points or less, Utah never had a chance after a nearly six-minute scoreless drought in the second quarter that fueled a 22-4 Dallas run on the way to a 52-36 halftime lead.
+After the first four games were decided by eight points or less, Game 5 was never really close, thanks to Utah's nearly six-minute scoreless drought in the second quarter that fueled a 22-4 Dallas run on the way to a 52-36 halftime lead.

 Game 6 is Thursday night in Salt Lake City, with the Jazz regaining their formidable home-court edge, but facing the long odds of just 18% of teams winning a series after dropping the fifth game when the teams split the first four.

 The Mavericks haven't advanced in the postseason since winning the 2011 championship.
-Utah is in the playoffs for the sixth consecutive year, but has yet to get past the second round in that stretch.
+Utah is in the playoffs for the sixth consecutive year, but hasn't gone past the second round.

 Jordan Clarkson scored 20 points and Rudy Gobert added 17 points and 11 rebounds in the lowest-scoring game for the Jazz since they lost by 50 at Dallas (118-68) on Nov.
 14, 2018.
 They were 3 of 30 from 3-point range (10%) and shot 38% overall.

-Donovan Mitchell, who averaged 30 points in the first four games, scored just nine and missed all seven of his 3-pointers before leaving with a left hamstring injury in the fourth quarter.
-He will get an MRI on Tuesday.
+Donovan Mitchell, who averaged 30 points in the first four games, scored just nine and missed all seven of his 3-pointers before limping to the locker room holding the area around his left knee in the fourth quarter.

-“They’ve scrambled extremely hard,” said Mitchell, who is shooting 20% from 3-point range after being well over 40% the past two playoff years.
-“It’s a lot to continuously run teams off the line, and they’ve done a good job of it.
-They’ve made us uncomfortable.”

-Doncic had already matched Utah's entire output in the third quarter with 19 points when he returned midway through the fourth.
-Whiteside challenged an attempted dunk and flung Doncic to the court after they got tangled up.
+The frustration boiled over for Utah when Hassan Whiteside was ejected following a hard foul on Doncic in the fourth quarter.

 Whiteside was assessed two technical fouls after shoving Dorian Finney-Smith and going nose-to-nose with Reggie Bullock as coaches from both sides frantically tried to keep players separated.
 Finney-Smith and Bullock also got technicals, and Bullock was ejected because it was his second of the game.